 PROCEED WITH CAUTION.
 THE TRANSFER SWITCH IS NOW ELECTRICALLY HOT.
 CONTACT WITH LIVE TERMINALS RESULTS IN EXTREMELY HAZARDOUS AND POSSIBLY FATAL ELECTRICAL SHOCK.
 2. With an accurate AC voltmeter, check for correct voltage.
+Single-phase utility supply:

 Measure across ATS terminal lugs N1 and N2; N1 to NEUTRAL and N2 to NEUTRAL.

-A DANGER!
+▲ DANGER!